Forecasting Local Ionospheric Parameters Using Transformers: Results

 \subsection{Model Forecast Impacts}

-Numerical ray tracing offers additional insight into the performance of our ionospheric forecast model over simply driving down the MSE as compared to climatology.
-One of the primary use cases for ionospheric forecasting is to simulate radio propagation for long-range radar and communications systems.
-The ray tracing model we use is based on the Jones Stephenson 3D magnetoionic model that is prevalent throughout the space weather community \cite{jones_1975}.
-We numerically solve for the ray paths using EDPs constructed from our predicted parameters, specifically, foF2 and hmF2.
-The ray paths allow us to determine the distances a radio wave at each frequency will propagate down range.
+A common application for improved local ionospheric parameter forecasts is in propagation analysis for long-range radio communications systems.
+Propagation models are only as good as the environmental specification provided to them, and so in this section we illustrate how the LIFT model can offer improved frequency vs range prediction for high-frequency (HF) radio propagation over PyIRI that includes uncertainty quantification.
+To do this, we use a numerical ray tracing model that is based on the original Jones Stephenson 3D magnetoionic HF propagation code \cite{jones_1975}.
+We numerically solve for the ray paths using electron density profiles (EDPs) constructed from LIFT's predicted parameters, specifically, foF2 and hmF2.
+The ray paths then allow us to determine the distances a radio wave at each frequency will propagate down range.
 In doing so, we may illustrate how an increase in the prediction accuracy of these parameters and their uncertainty quantification translates directly into measurable improvements for operational users.

-Figure \ref{chp4:fig:wsbis_low_guam} shows frequency-range plots for a hypothetical radio transmitter for which the sounding station GU513 (Guam, USA) is roughly at the midpoint of its propagation path.
-We randomly selected a time from our test period and reconstructed EDPs using parameters from the sounder measurements, our LIFT model, and the IRI climatology and then traced rays at frequencies from 3-30MHz through each EDP to give full coverage of the HF radio band.
-We see in Figure \ref{chp4:fig:wsbis_low_guam} that the forecasted frequency-range plot more closely matches that of the true profile.
+Figure \ref{fig:wsbis_low_guam} shows frequency-range plots for a hypothetical radio transmitter for which the sounding station GU513 (Guam, USA) is roughly at the midpoint of its propagation path.
+We randomly selected a time from our test period and reconstructed EDPs using parameters from the sounder measurements, our LIFT model, and PyIRI, and then traced rays at frequencies from 3-30MHz through each EDP to give full coverage of the HF radio band.
+We see in Figure \ref{fig:wsbis_low_guam} that the forecasted frequency-range plot more closely matches that of the true profile.
 Similar plots are regularly used to help inform the operational space weather community as to what frequencies should be used to propagate out certain distances, wherein the leading edge of these heatmaps shows the maximum usable frequency for a given range.
-Regarding the leading edge curve generated by the LIFT model's median prediction, it represents a significant improvement over IRI, even though IRI is being parameterized with the F10.7cm solar flux index from the timestamp of the last input to the encoder module.
+Regarding the leading edge curve generated by the LIFT model's median prediction, it represents a significant improvement over PyIRI, even though PyIRI is being parameterized with the F10.7cm solar flux index from the timestamp of the last input to the encoder module.